 Why psychopaths behave the way they do?

 Psychologists have often rightfully linked any psychopathic behaviour to a traumatic childhood.
-The brain of a child is not fully developed, and any event that he/she experiences during his/her upbringing has a significant effect on the brain development.
-However, not everyone with a traumatic childhood becomes psychopath.
+The brain of a child is not fully developed, and any event that he/she experiences during his/her upbringing has a significant effect on brain development.
+However, not everyone with a traumatic childhood becomes a psychopath.
 This makes us speculate if there is an inherent tendency in a person that makes him/her more likely to become a psychopath.
-A recent research by Yale university has brought us one step closer to the answer by giving us one more clue in that direction.
+Recent research by Yale University has brought us one step closer to the answer by giving us one more clue in that direction.

 Psychopaths can’t feel what others feel